 An oncologist typically gets involved in a patient’s care after a cancer diagnosis has been made.
 Oncologists are medical doctors who specialize in the diagnosis and treatment of cancer.
 They work closely with other healthcare professionals, such as surgical oncologists, radiation oncologists, and pathologists, to develop a comprehensive treatment plan for each patient.

-Surgical Oncologists Comprehensive Treatment Plan
+Surgical Oncologist Comprehensive Treatment Plan

 - Evaluation and diagnosis: The surgical oncologist evaluates the patient’s medical history, performs a physical exam, and orders diagnostic tests to diagnose the type and stage of cancer.